See how to pull of an all-nighter the right way, without totally wrecking your week.

 Everyone knows it’s best not to procrastinate in the first place, but sometimes things happen.
 If you find yourself needing to pull your first all-nighter since college, we’ve researched how to make the most of your time and minimize the effects of missing valuable sleep.

 Ideally, you’d begin fully rested from the night before.
-Also, know that it’s probably better to just get some sleep and wake up extra early to get your work done (unless you’re a night owl).
+Also, know that it’s probably better to just get some sleep and wake up extra early to get your work done (unless you’re a ).
 If you absolutely must power through the night though, try these steps to pull an all-nighter like a truly responsible, functional adult.

 Have a goal and a plan of action.